Practical considerations for variable screening in the super learner: Numerical experiments

 We consider a continuous outcome with $Y \mid (X = x) = f(x) + \epsilon$, where $\epsilon \sim N(0, 1)$ independent of $X$; and a binary outcome with $Pr(Y = 1 \mid X = x) = \Phi\{f(x)\}$, where $\Phi$ denotes the cumulative distribution function of the standard normal distribution (so $Y$ follows a probit model).
 The outcome regression function $f$ is either linear, with $f(x) = x\beta$, or nonlinear, with

 The functions $c_1, \ldots, c_6$ scale each variable to have mean zero and standard deviation one.
 The vector $\beta$ determines the strength of the relationship between outcome and covariates.
 We define a weak relationship between the outcome and covariates by setting $\beta = (0, 1, 0, 0, 0, 1, \mathbf{0}_{p-6})$, where $p - 6$ variables do not affect the outcome, and a stronger relationship between the outcome and covariates by setting $\beta = (-3, -1, 1, -1.5, -0.5, 0.5, \mathbf{0}_{p-6})$.
 The covariates follow a multivariate normal distribution with mean zero and covariance matrix $\Sigma$.
 In the uncorrelated case, $\Sigma$ is the identity matrix.
 In the correlated case, the variables in the active set (a subset of the first six variables) have correlation 0.9 (in the case of the strong outcome-covariate relationship) or 0.95 (in the case of the weak relationship) while the remaining variables have correlation 0.3.
+Based on the strength of relationship between outcome and features, whether it is linear or nonlinear, and whether the features are correlated, the outcome rate in the binary case ranges from approximately 13\% to 80\%.